- How often should I check my email?

-- Do my high school transcripts have to be in by the priority postmark deadline?
+- Do my high school transcripts have to be before you look at my application?

 Yes.
 Your application is not considered complete until we receive a copy of your official transcript(s).
-For priority consideration, you should make sure that we receive your application and transcript(s) by the priority application deadline.
+These should be sent directly by your school, or by you in a sealed envelope that is signed by a school official.
 Your application will not be reviewed until we receive your transcript(s).

 - Will I be notified when the college receives my application?

 Yes.
 An email will be sent to the address provided once your application has been processed.
-Please allow 5 to 10 business days to process applications.
+Please allow up to 5 business days to process applications.

 - What’s the average amount of a scholarship award?